The Human Resources Strategy

 The Human Resource strategy is your overall plan for managing your human capital and aligning it with your business activities.
 It sets the direction for all of the key functional areas of HR, including organizational design, compensation, benefits, manpower planning, talent acquisition, on-boarding, training and development, performance management, employee relations, succession planning and off-boarding.
 The strategy also serves as the foundation for policy and procedure development and risk management efforts.
 All of these components serve one purpose… to move you closer toward your end goal of growing your business.

-The fact is that the starting point for any HR strategy should be the overall business strategy.
+The starting point for any HR strategy should be the overall business strategy.
 Most annual business plans focus on five to seven key elements of the business where there’s a desire to drive improvement.
 This is in addition to the annual sales and revenue targets.
 Those objectives will often be impacted by market conditions, sales, operating conditions, supply chain, etc. But they will also be impacted by Human Resource practices, the employment market, the competency level of your team, the business culture, the availability of resources and much more.

 Advances in team performance rarely happen overnight.
 It takes time and focused energy to find the right talent, align the right resources, create training and development experiences, ensure that procedures are identified and outlined and create the underlying structures and systems that keep all of it running.
 Left to chance, the results will be moderately effective at best.
 Business success happens when people do the right things the right way.
 The HR strategy is a roadmap that keeps the focus on the “right things” that will move the business forward.